caiomontenegro/caiomontenegro/README.md

 - 👋 Hi, I’m @caiomontenegro
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning front-end development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on trader portal.
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/caio-montenegro/

 <!---
 caiomontenegro/caiomontenegro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.